knowall-ai/zendesk-zapdesk/README.md

 After installation, configure the app settings:

 1. On the app installation page, configure the following settings:
-   - **Private comments**: Check this box to make tip notifications appear as internal notes only.
-Uncheck to make them public comments visible to customers.
+   - **Private comments**: Check this box to make tip notifications appear as internal notes only (agents only).
+Uncheck to make them public comments visible to customers. **Recommended**: Unchecked to acknowledge tips publicly.
 2. Click **Install** or **Update** to save settings

 ### Step 5: Add Lightning Addresses to Agent Profiles